Sydney NSW Prize Home Drawings Yourtown: Winner Eligibility Rules & Tax Guide

 Common Eligibility Mistakes Winners Make

 Mistake 1: Buying tickets for someone under 18.
 Only adults can claim prizes.
 If a parent buys a ticket for a child, the child cannot win.
-The ticket is invalid if the purchaser is under 18.
+The ticket is invalid.

 Mistake 2: Not verifying residency status.
 You must be an Australian resident to win.
-If you hold a temporary visa and are not yet a permanent resident or citizen, check with Yourtown before purchasing.
+If you hold a temporary visa, check with Yourtown first.

 Mistake 4: Assuming a second mortgage is included.
-Prize homes are delivered debt-free.
-If you lose the accompanying keys or deed, contact Yourtown immediately for replacement documentation.
+Prize homes come with no debt.
+If you lose the keys or deed, contact Yourtown immediately.

-Mistake 5: Not declaring the win to the ATO.
-Although prize money is not taxed, the ATO must be notified.
-Report the asset acquisition in your next tax return to avoid audit risks.
+Mistake 5: Not telling the ATO about your win.
+Prize money is not taxed, but the ATO must be notified.
+Report the asset acquisition in your next tax return.

 How Yourtown Prize Home Odds Compare